meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 >If desires are not transformed into **firm intentions**, they will never be achieved and will give rise to regret, negative affects or various types of pathology.

 ### Goal Planning
-Planning: mental exercise that prepares for action,
+Planning: mental exercise that prepares for action; includes activities that help to achieve the selected goal:
+- exploring possibilities
+- looking for ways to achieve it
+- defi